sanjaysp91/portfolio-python/README.md

 #### 20. Inheritance
 * Concept used to reduce and sometimes eliminate repearing code.
 Recall the well known principle in programming: DRY = Don't Repeat Youself!
-* Idea of inheritence in classes is that when you want a specialized version of a class that already exists, you inherit all the parent class's variables and methods
+* Idea of inheritance in classes is that when you want a specialized version of a class that already exists, you inherit all the parent class's variables and methods
 * and just add new ones or override the ones that are different.
 * Classes are documented using UML diagrams: